Introduction:

 1. Kiva Microloans – Empowering Low Income Entrepreneurs

-- Eligibility: Anyone with a credible plan
+- Anyone with a solid plan can apply.

 Kiva is globally recognised for making finance accessible to low income earners.